 Potential Biological Removal (PBR) is the product of minimum population size, one-half the maximum productivity rate, and a "recovery" factor (MMPA Sec.
 3. 16 U.S.C.
 1362; Wade and Angliss 1997).
 The minimum population size is unknown.
 The maximum productivity rate is 0.12, the default value for pinnipeds.
-The recover factor (F_R) for this stock is 1.0, the value for stocks with unknown population status, but know to be increasing.
-PBR for the western North Atlantic harp seal in U.S. waters is unknown.
+The "recovery" factor, which accounts for endangered, depleted, threatened stocks, or stocks of unknown status relative to optimum sustainable population (OSP) was set at 1.0 because it was believed that harp seals are within OSP.
+PBR for the western North Atlantic harp seal in USA waters is unknown.
 Applying the formula to the minimum population estimate for Canadian waters results in a "PBR" of 288,000 harp seals.